Procyon-b/userCSS-userScript/README.md

  - ...&lt;engine&gt;.op.ubo.txt: opacify and mark with a red outline the snippets and thumbnails
  - ...&lt;engine&gt;.IMGpo.ubo.txt: hide the snippets and thumbnails but the space used by the thumbnails is not recovered

 The ones with " with has " in the name should be ignored.
 They are still generated in case someone is still using them.
-But the pure CSS selector used in them, while more efficient, usually slows the rendering the image search pages.
+But the pure CSS selector used in them, while more efficient, usually slows the rendering of the image search pages.